 Kyo Buddhist altar equipment Kyo butsugu

-Techniques honed in Kyoto known as the home of Buddhism
+Techniques from Kyoto, the home of Buddhism

 What is Kyo Buddhist altar equipment ?